MCPCapital/HarmonizeProject/README.md

 Harmonize Project (formerly known as Harmonize Hue) has no affiliation with Signify or Philips Hue.
 Hue and Philips Hue are trademarks of Signify.

 # New Features
+* v2.3: Added support to adjust maximum brightness
 * v2.2: Support for webcam stream input via file/URL
 * v2.1: Support for multiple Hue bridges
 * v2.0: Support for gradient lightstrips is now available!
 * v1.3: Added multicast DNS discovery for detecting bridge
 * v1.2: Latency now optimized for a single light source centered behind display (use the -s argument at the command prompt to enable)

+**Thank you** to all those who have contributed to this project.
+Please keep your pull requests coming!

 # Features
 * Light color and intensity follows relative location to the display perimeter